MicrosoftDocs/ai-builder/ai-builder-docs/credit-management.md

 | Train an object detection model.<br/><br/>Perform a **Quick test** on a trained object detection and document processing model.<br/><br/>Use custom documents, images or text to **try out** prebuilt models when using the tiles in the 'Explore' section.<br/><br/>Batch runs of the prediction and trainable category classification models for each row to be predicted.  | Select...<br/><br/>**Scan a business card** with the business card reader.<br/><br/>**Analyze** with the document processor.<br/><br/>**Detect** with the object detector.<br/><br/>**+ New image** with the text recognizer.<br/><br/>**Use an action** bound to an AI Builder model through [Power Fx](powerfx-in-powerapps.md).  |Run a flow using any of the actions inside the **AI Builder** category.<br/><br/>Run the generic action **Perform a bound action** of Dataverse on the entity AI Models and action name **Predict**.   |

 Each AI Builder model has a different credit consumption mechanism.
 To perform an assessment, go to the [AI Builder calculator](https://powerapps.microsoft.com/ai-builder-calculator/) site or obtain the full details in the [Power Platform Licensing Guide (pdf)](https://go.microsoft.com/fwlink/?linkid=2085130).

+### AI Prompt licensing
+AI Prompts can be utilized in Power Apps, Power Automate flows, and extended Copilots through the use of Copilot Studio.
+In the context of Power Apps and Power Automate flows, AI Prompts consume credits.
+The number of credits consumed depends on the length of the input and output, as well as the underlying Generative AI model used.
+The Licensing Guide and Calculator provide detailed information about each Generative AI model.
+Please note that changing the Generative AI model may increase the AI Builder credit consumption of your AI Prompt.

+In the context of Copilot, AI Prompts do not consume AI Builder credits.
+However, triggering them does consume Copilot messages.
+It is important to note that some Generative AI models are not supported in Copilots.
+The default selected model is always supported.

 ## Overage